helemaster/rgl/README.md

 1) Is Python 2.7 installed to the C: drive?
 	a) Install Python 2.7 to the C: drive.
 This is needed for the game to run.
 2) The game crashes when I exit: Python.exe has stopped working.
-	a) This is a bug in the verSlice version.
+	a) This is a bug.